Priax/Rust_Workshop/man/control-flow.md

 ### Mutable, Immutable...

 Okay, now, what's a mutable variable ?
 > In Rust, a variable can be marked as mutable (using the mut keyword).
 This allows you to create mutable references to that variable.
-Mutable references allow you modify the value they are pointing to.
+Mutable references allow you to modify the value they are pointing to.

 If you know C, this should be easy to understand, if you don't, just consider a mutable variable can be modified, while an immutable variable can't.